Donatus Magnus: Lateran council

 The Lateran Council convened over three days, from October 2 to 4, 313.
 The proceedings were poorly managed, as Miltiades ruled in favor of Caecilian by default, disregarding testimonies and written evidence that implicated him.
-This blatant partiality enraged many Christians, who walked out in protest.
-The council concluded abruptly, with the Bishop of Rome affirming Caecilian’s position as Bishop of Carthage and condemning Donatus’s doctrine of rebaptism for bishops and priests.
+This blatant partiality enraged many Christians who supported Donatus' position, who walked out in protest.
+The council concluded abruptly, with the Bishop of Rome affirming Caecilian’s position as Bishop of Carthage and condemning Donatus’s doctrine of re-baptism for bishops and priests.

 The Donatists once again appealed to the emperor, who responded by convening the Council of Arles in 314; however, this council also ruled against them.
 Despite these adverse judgments, Donatism continued to spread throughout North Africa.
 It later emerged that Miltiades and his successor, Sylvester I, had both surrendered sacred texts and offered incense to Roman deities, actions that prompted Petilianus, the Donatist bishop of Constantine, to excommunicate them around 400 AD.

 Aftermath

 During his approximately forty-year tenure, Donatus authored a Gospel in Punic, reportedly inspired by a divine revelation.
 This text was regarded by his followers as the only Gospel free from Roman tampering.
 He also expanded the Donatist churches throughout North Africa becoming the defacto the legitimate Primate of Africa.
 However the Donatists were unable to convince successive councils that Caecilian had been a traditor or that his consecration was invalid due to having been performed by a traditor.

 Donatus succeeded in expanding the Donatist churches following the effective removal of Caecilian from office, as he was a figure widely despised, largely due to his association with the unpopular Roman administration, especially among the rural populations of Libyan and Phoenician descent who, like Donatus and his followers, sought to assert their identity and autonomy.